YOU HAVE DIED TO SIN (Part 1)

-Beloved, seeking, striving or struggling to die daily to sin is tantamount to despising and belittling Christ’s substitutionary death on the cross, and regarding it as insufficient for your total freedom or deliverance from sin.
+Beloved, seeking, striving, or struggling to die daily to sin is equivalent to despising and belittling Christ’s substitutionary death on the cross and regarding it as insufficient for your total freedom or deliverance from sin.

 That is a great insult to the Spirit of grace!